cmseguin/khata/README.md

 - `HasProperty(key string) bool`: Returns whether the template has a custom property with the given key.
 - `GetProperty(key string) interface{}`: Returns the value of the custom property with the given key.

+### Utility methods on the template

+To make it easier to work with templates, the following utility methods are available:

+- `IsParentOf(template *KhataTemplate) bool`: Returns whether the template is a direct parent of the given template.
+- `IsInstanceOf(template *KhataTemplate) bool`: Returns whether the template is a direct child of the given template.
+- `IsRelatedTo(template *KhataTemplate) bool`: Returns whether the template is related to the given template.
+A template is related to another template if it is a direct or indirect child of the given template.

 ### Modifying an existing khata error with a template

 You can also modify an existing khata error with a template.
-To do so, you can use the `FillWithTemplate` or `OverwriteWithTemplate` method on the khata error.
-The `FillWithTemplate` method will only fill the properties & fields that were not altered on the error, while the `OverwriteWithTemplate` method will overwrite all the properties & fields of the error with the ones from the template.
+To do so, you can use the `Apply` method on the template object.
+This method will modify the khata error with the template context.

 ```go
 HttpInternalError := khata.NewTemplate().
     SetCode(500).
     SetMessage("something went wrong")